WildPieChan/Lesson_9_Python/README.md

 2. Attach the bot to the tasks from the previous workshop:

 * Create a calculator for working with rational and complex numbers, organize a menu by adding a logging system to it;
-* Create a phone directory with the ability to import and export data in several formats.